7 Best Over the Range Microwaves with Exhaust Fans & Lights 2025

 What CFM do I need for an over-the-range microwave?

-Are smart features worth the extra cost in an OTR microwave?
+Are smart features worth it in an OTR microwave?

-How important is the wattage of an over-the-range microwave?
+How important are the grease filters in an over-the-range microwave?

 The Bottom Line

 Ultimately, the best over-the-range microwave with exhaust fan and lights depends on your individual cooking needs and kitchen setup.
-Prioritizing CFM for ventilation, capacity for your meal sizes, and desired features like smart connectivity will guide you toward the perfect appliance.
+Carefully consider the CFM rating for effective ventilation, wattage and capacity for optimal performance, and smart features that will genuinely enhance your experience.